Calculated based on number of publications stored in Pure and citations from Scopus

 Prior to academia, Rob's background is in public policy, and he worked for the UK's Commission for Racial Equality as a senior policy adviser, and also for the South Australian Council of Social Services.

 Rob is an active member of the Australian Political Studies Association (APSA).
-Rob is one of the convenors of the APSA 'Political Organisations and Parties' group, along with the British PSA's Labour Movements Group.
-Rob is also currently one of the editors of the Australian Journal of Political Science
+Rob was President of APSA in 2024, and served on APSA's national executive from 2024-2025).
+Rob is a past convenor of the APSA 'Political Organisations and Parties' group, and is also a member of the British PSA's Labour Movements Group.
+Rob also served on the editorial team of the Australian Journal of Political Science (2022-2024).

 Research Interests